Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/integrator.md

-# Who is involved in a Koppeltaal project - nvt
+# Who is involved in a Koppeltaal project

 Various parties are involved in Koppeltaal in general.